European ETFs set new monthly record

 DWS’s China CSI 300 ETF pulls in $500m inflows following rebalance.
 Link

-Harbor Capital Advisors, the parent company of the Harbor funds, is set to launch a series of mutual fund to ETFs as the firm wants to convert at least one of its mutual funds to an ETF this year with plans to have a total of 12 ETFs by year end.
+Harbor Capital Advisors, the parent company of the Harbor funds, is set to launch a series of mutual fund to ETFs.
+The firm wants to convert at least one of its mutual funds to an ETF this year with plans to have a total of 12 ETFs by year end.
 Link

 Investors air their thoughts as to why the SEC should approve the conversion of Grayscale’s BTC Trust into a spot ETF.
 Link